 Understanding and Solving Complex Business Problems

-Part of the CBS Executive Education Masterclass Series
+A CBS Executive Education Masterclass

 Houston, we have a problem!

 We are living in an era of unprecedented complexity and interconnectedness.
 Some decisions we make might be so routine that we may make them without giving them much thought, but challenging or complex decisions demand much more consideration.
+We only need to look at the current situation with COVID-19 to see how economic, health and social issues interact.

-It takes practice to recognise complex systems, and the challenges that come with embracing the unknown and facing novel situations that have many variables, with no one “right” answer.
+It takes practice to recognise complex systems, and the challenges that come with embracing the unknown and facing novel situations that have many variables, with no one right answer.
 These are volatile, uncertain, complex and ambiguous (VUCA) environments, and they present unique challenges and opportunities for professionals and their teams.

 How do you make effective decisions amidst: